DataDog/dd-opentelemetry-exporter-ruby/CONTRIBUTING.md

 For any urgent matters (such as outages) or issues concerning the Datadog service or UI, contact our support team via https://docs.datadoghq.com/help/ for direct, faster assistance.

-You may submit bug reports concerning the Datadog tracing library for Ruby by [opening a Github issue](https://github.com/DataDog/dd-opentelemetry-exporters-ruby/issues/new).
+You may submit bug reports concerning the Datadog OpenTelemetry Exporter for Ruby by [opening a Github issue](https://github.com/DataDog/dd-opentelemetry-exporters-ruby/issues/new).
 At a minimum, please provide:

  - A description of the problem
  - Steps to reproduce